 - Select the Save package to file option if it's not already selected by default.

-This causes the output to be saved as an .mmpk file on disk.
+The output is saved as an .mmpk file on disk.

 - Specify a save location and output file name in the Name text box.